Macrometacorp/docs/docs/cep/query-guide/functions/str/index.md

 ---
 sidebar_position: 1
-title: Sentiment Functions
+title: String Functions
 ---

-Sentiment analysis is a crucial aspect of processing and understanding unstructured text data, such as social media posts, customer reviews, or any form of text communication.
-By determining the underlying sentiment of a piece of text, businesses and organizations can gain valuable insights into the opinions and emotions of their users or customers.

-With the built-in sentiment functionality, you can quickly evaluate and assign sentiment scores to incoming text messages, allowing for immediate analysis and decision-making based on the sentiment of the data.
+In the world of streaming data processing, text manipulation is a vital aspect of many applications.
+To effectively handle various text processing tasks, Macrometa GDN Stream Workers offer an extensive set of string functions designed to perform a wide range of operations on text data in real time.

+The string functions available for stream workers include `concat`, `contains`, `hex`, `length`, `lower`, `trim`, `split`, and many others.
+These functions enable you to perform operations such as concatenating strings, searching for substrings, converting text to hexadecimal representations, modifying text case, and splitting text based on specific delimiters.

+This section explores the string functions offered by Macrometa GDN Stream Workers, showcasing their usage and highlighting their capabilities in text processing within streaming data pipelines.

 <DocCardList />